Experimental Approaches to Biomaterial Design and Prototyping

 Exploring how fungi function—and how we can work with them to fabricate alternate materials and products toward waste management and carbon capture.

-Biomimicry and Biodesign Research
+Biodesign Research

 Sharing our experience and insights on mycelium prototyping for responsible use of materials through educational workshops and online resources.